 The hard part’s done – you’re finally off what might have been a very long plane ride to Thailand.
 Now it’s just a zippy flight of an hour or so to Koh Samui, Phuket, Krabi or Chiang Mai.
-Your vacation is so close you can touch it!
-While the flight transfer process at BKK couldn’t be easier, the unknown can be daunting – especially when half your brain has disappeared with jet-lag.
+Your vacation is so close you can touch it.
+While the flight transfer process at Bangkok Suvarnabhumi (BKK) couldn’t be easier, the unknown can be daunting – especially when half your brain has disappeared with jet lag.

-In a baffling move for an airline that just won World’s Best Regional Airline – Bangkok Airways has changed their baggage transfer policy for passengers travelling on (A) more than one airline on (B) more than one ticket.
+In a baffling move for an airline that consistently wins World’s Best Regional Airline – Bangkok Airways has changed their baggage transfer policy for passengers travelling on (A) more than one airline on (B) more than one ticket.

 Why the policy change?

 In their words: To “enjoy carefree journey without anxieties”.
 Having tried the new reality, I’ll have to disagree.
 What used to be care-free will now, at busy times of the year, involve significant waits.
 So – what are your options?
 How to get around this new policy to enjoy the easy days of old?

 (A) If you haven’t booked your tickets

 Check that your second airline is listed on this list of eligible carriers for through-check baggage.
 Air Canada, Air New Zealand and United are three Star Alliance that are currently ineligible – I hope you share my frustration.

 If your second airline IS eligible for through-check, you can book your Bangkok Airways flight under the same ticket and skip this nonsense entirely.
 To do this, have it issued through a travel agent or call your second airline’s ticket office and have them book your Bangkok Airways flight on the same ticket.
 Do some comparison shopping, though, as I’ve found this can be a more expensive option on the routes I fly.